Juli868/alx-low_level_programming/0x0C-more_malloc_free/README.md

-the project focuses on getting bmore and more of malloc such that:
+the project focuses on getting more and more use of malloc such that:
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google
+At the end of this project,I am expected to be able to better allocate and manage the dynamically allocated memory used in my programs.